 "What 'things?'"
 Mrs. Summers asked, suddenly concerned.

 Anna laughed.
-"It's a dish I make, called 'Things,'" she joked.
-She shook her head and descended the ladder, walking towards her mother.
+"It's a dish I make, called 'things'," she joked.
+She shook her head and descended the ladder.
 "Honestly, ma, we won't starve."

-"That's just your frozen heart," Elsa mumbled loudly.
+"That's just your frozen heart," Elsa loudly mumbled.

-Ignoring Elsa, Anna quickly moved her mother away from under the broken skylight, hoping she hadn't heard Elsa.
-"Stand over here, mom."
+Anna quickly moved her mother away, hoping she hadn't heard her wife's latest comment.
+"Stand over here, mom—"

 To the redhead's dismay, her mother did hear.
-The older woman spun around to face Elsa, her round face red as she pointed a bony finger at the blonde.
+The older woman spun around, her round face red as she jabbed a bony finger at the blonde.
 "Now listen here, you lousy, no good, son of a—!"

 "WHAT you need is a drink to warm you up, ma!"
-Anna interrupted, shouting over her mother in order to get her to stop the string of curses that would have surely tumbled out of her mouth.
-Anna turned to Elsa, her face a scowl and her eyes promising future pain for her offensive outburst.
+Anna shouted over her mother.
+She turned to Elsa, her face a scowl and her eyes promising future pain for her offensive outburst.
 "Elsa," she ground out.
 "Why don't you run downstairs and get some scotch?"

-Still angry, Mrs. Summers turned Anna to look back at her, a poor mask of happiness on her face.
+Still angry, Mrs. Summers turned Anna so she could face her, a poor mask of happiness on her face.
 "Oh, no drink for me, darling.
 I'm leaving in a few minutes," she managed to say without breaking her painfully fake smile.

 "Not soon enough," Elsa said, looking off to the side.

 "Please, you can stay for one drink, mom," Anna pleaded.
-She turned back around and glared at Elsa who returned the gesture.
+She glared at Elsa who returned the gesture.
 A silent battle then commenced.